Where words fail, music speaks.

 Rather than merely initialing his cipher as was observed with the four previously described, Elgar stealthily inserted his last name via a code within a code.
 There are at least three notable similarities between Elgar's Music Box Cipher and his Dorabella Cipher as decrypted by Tim Roberts.
 Both ciphers use multiple languages.
 The ciphers also employ phonetic spellings.
 More striking still is that both encode a last name within the decryption.
 Just as Elgar's last name appears in the Music Box Cipher decryption, Dora Penny's last name also appears in the decryption of the Dorabella Cipher.

-This overview has shown a distinct subset of five cryptograms from Elgar’s Enigma Variations encode the composer’s initials or name.
+This overview has shown a distinct subset of five cryptograms from Elgar’s Enigma Variations encodes the composer’s initials or name.
 Four of these ciphers contain his initials: The Program Anagram, Music Anagram, Dominant-Tonic-Dominant (5-1-5) and Psalms Ciphers.
 In the fifth and most elaborate – the Music Box Cipher – Elgar encodes his last name using the first letters from four different languages.
 The appearance of the composer's initials and last name in these cryptograms serves as a covert method of authentication for both the codes and their decryptions.
 Anagrams are a common trait in the majority of these ciphers, the lone exception being the Dominant-Tonic-Dominant (5-1-5) Cipher which is in reality ancillary to the Music Anagram Cipher.
 When considered together these five ciphers and their decryptions are sufficient to identify and authenticate the secret principal Theme, the Enigma Theme’s “dark saying,” and the secret friend portrayed in Variation XIII who is named in the second stanza of Ein feste Burg.

 To learn more about the secrets of the Enigma Variations, read my eBook Elgar’s Enigmas Exposed.